Kate-Mosolova/sshkeyboard/README.md

 # sshkeyboard

+**Important: this fork only works in the mode press'n'hold.**
+This means that your function runs while the corresponding key is pressed.

 The only keyboard event callback library that works _everywhere_, even when used through an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) connection (hence the name).